PyTorch on Aurora

 Multi-GPU / Multi-Node Scale Up

 PyTorch is compatible with scaling up to multiple GPUs per node, and across multiple nodes.
-Good performance with PyTorch has been seen with both DDP and Horovod.
-For details, please see the Horovod documentation or the Distributed Data Parallel documentation.
+Good performance with PyTorch has been seen with both Distributed Data Parallel (DDP) and Horovod.
+For details, please see the Distributed Data Parallel documentation or the Horovod documentation.
 Some of the Aurora specific details might be helpful to you:

 Environmental Variables